tvanslyke/AnySet/doc/tutorial/README.md

 }
 ```

 The `.splice_or_copy()` methods are equivalent to the `.splice()` methods, except that if the source set (`set2` in the above examples) is not a non-const rvalue, the elements from the source set are copied, rather than moved.
 This means that when the copying overloads are called, the source set is not modified.
-It also means that if an attempt is made to copy a non-copy-constructible element from the source set, an exception will be thrown (much like `.update()`, see the [FIXME relevant documentation]() for details).
+It also means that if an attempt is made to copy a non-copy-constructible element from the source set, an exception will be thrown (much like `.update()`, see the [relevant documentation](https://tvanslyke.github.io/AnySetDocs/structte_1_1AnySet.html) for details).

 ### Node-Based Operations (.pop(), .dup(), and .push())
 Node-based operations present a lower-level interface to modifying AnySet instances at the single-node level.

 `.pop()` is semantically equivalent to the iterator overload of `.erase()`, except that it returns a `node_handle` instance (effectively a `std::unique_ptr<te::AnyValue<Hash, KeyEqual>>`) to the "erased" element (and an iterator to the following element).
-As long as this node handle exists, pointers and references to the popped element are still valid (for the specifics of iterator invalidation, see the [FIXME relevant documentation]()).
+As long as this node handle exists, pointers and references to the popped element are still valid (for the specifics of iterator invalidation, see the [relevant documentation](https://tvanslyke.github.io/AnySetDocs/structte_1_1AnySet.html)).

 `.push()` is the inverse operation to `.pop()`.  `.push()` takes a node handle and adds it to the AnySet instance if it doesn't already exist.
 Pointers and references to the value contained in the `node_handle` are not invalidated by this operations so long as either:
 1. The value was successfully added.
 2. The value was not successfully added, but the returned `node_handle`'s lifetime has not ended.

 `.dup()` is similar to `.pop()`, except that it does not remove the element pointed-to by the iterator argument and instead returns a `node_handle` containing a copy of said element.
-If the value contained in the pointed-to element is not copy-constructible, an exeption is thrown (much like `.splice_or_copy()`, see the [FIXME relevant documentation]() for details).
+If the value contained in the pointed-to element is not copy-constructible, an exeption is thrown (much like `.splice_or_copy()`, see the [relevant documentation](https://tvanslyke.github.io/AnySetDocs/structte_1_1AnySet.html) for details).

 ```c++
 using node_type = typename te::AnySet<>::node_handle;